Reflection positivity and a refined index for 2d invertible phases: Twist defects and canonical angular momentum

-Let us pick a half-line $l_+$ with an origin at point $p$ that does not pass through locations of the sites of the lattice.
-Choose cones $A, B_L, B_R$ with an apex at $p$ and such that the boundary of $A$ that lies inside $B_L$ coincides with $l_+$ (see Fig. \ref{fig:cones2}).
-Let $\rho_A$ be the restriction of $\rho$ to $A$.
-As was shown in Section 2.6 of \cite{sopenko2024}, possibly after replacing $\omega$ with its trivial extension, we can always find $\rho$-invariant automorphisms $\kappa_L$, $\kappa_R$ on $B_L$, $B_R$ such that $\psi \rho_A$ is unitarily equivalent to $\psi \kappa_L \kappa^{-1}_R$.
+By the lemma above, possibly after replacing $\omega$ with its trivial extension, we can always find $\rho$-invariant automorphisms $\kappa_L$, $\kappa_R$ on $B_L$, $B_R$ such that $\psi \rho_A$ is unitarily equivalent to $\psi \kappa_L \kappa^{-1}_R$.
 A state $\varphi$ of the form $\psi \kappa_{L} \Ad_v$ for a $\rho$-invariant inner automorphism $\Ad_v$ is called a {\it twist defect state}.
 Physically, it corresponds to a state obtained by cutting each of $N$ copies of the spin system along $l_+$ and regluing them according to the cyclic permutation (see Fig. \ref{fig:twistdefect}).
 This operation is performed by the automorphism $\kappa_L$.

 While the definition of twist defect state depends on the automorphisms $\kappa_L, \kappa_R$ and the choice of cones $A$, $B_L$, $B_R$, it is easy to see that once we have fixed $l_+$, all twist defects states are unitarily equivalent. \begin{lemma} Let $A'$, $B_L'$, $B_R'$, $\kappa'_L$, $\kappa'_R$ be another choice of cones and automorphisms on $B'_L$, $B'_R$ for a given $l_+$ such that $\psi \rho_{A'}$ is unitarily equivalent to $\psi \kappa'_L \kappa'^{-1}_R$.
 Then $\psi \kappa_L$ and $\psi \kappa'_L$ are unitarily equivalent. \end{lemma} \begin{proof} Any admissible deformation of a single cone $B_L$, $B_R$, $A$ can be equivalently described by a change of automorphisms $\kappa_L$, $\kappa_R$.
 We can get any admissible triple of cones from $B_L$, $B_R$, $A$ by deforming them one by one.
 Therefore, it is enough to consider the case when $A'$, $B_L'$, $B_R'$ coincide with $A$, $B_L$, $B_R$.